-5: Supply ch ain and procurement support To do what The MCA proposes to support organisations to exploit supply chain opportunities to enable growth.
-Additionally, the MCA proposes to work with partners, especially to public sector and anchor institutions to pool and leverage their procurement in ordative up social value and increase local content.
+SUPPLY CHAIN AND PROCUREMENT SUPPORT JOFFEI CHAI Context The unprecedented nature of COVID-19 is challenging and disruption international supply chains and leading to businesses exploring alternatives to their pre-COVID-19 situation.
+This is providing opportunities for reshoring and increasing local demand as businesses look closer to home to fulfil secure their supply chains.
+It is also a significant opportunity to influencing procurement decisions within organisations seeking to deliver social value throughout their communities.
+To do what The MCA proposes to support organisations to exploit supply chain opportunities to enable growth.
+Additionally, the MCA proposes to work with partners, especially the public sector and anchor institutions to pool and leverage their procurement in order to drive up social value and increase local content.
 This is to support our businesses to exploit supply chain opportunities that emerge.
 It is also about the MCA, local authorities and anchor institutions pooling and leveraging procurement wherever possible to shorten supply chains and drive up local content and social value.
-Background The unprecedented nature of COVID-19 is challenging and disruption international supply chains and leading to businesses exploring alternatives to their pre-COVID situation.
-This is providing opportunities for reshoring and increasing local demand as businesses look closer to home to fulfil secure their supply chains.
-It is also a significant opportunity to influencing procurement decisions within organisations seeking to deliver social value throughout their communities.
 Delivery Delivery will be led by the MCA, LAs and other anchor institutions.
 Targets The target is to support 300 businesses initially and to protect 15,000 jobs.
 Outcomes The programme will utilise baseline figures on local spend and supply chains to identify improvements.
 The MCA will work with Department for International Trade to exploit re-shoring potential.
 Investment required £31m is required to re-shore supply chains and leverage economic and social benefits through procurement.
 Estimated unit cost is £100,000 per employer.
-Requirements Business support to outreach to companies who require support to access other forms of credit if terms with suppliers are restricted as a result of cash flow risk support.

-- Supply chain expertise - Procurement expertise, and the ability to influence procurement policies throughout public sector, other anchor institutions, local organisations - Organisational structures to provide this support formally
+Requirements Requirements include: Business support to outreach to companies who require support to access other forms of credit if terms with suppliers are restricted as a result of cash flow risk support.
+Supply chain expertise.
+Procurement expertise, and the ability to influence procurement policies throughout public sector, other anchor institutions, local organisations.
+Organisational structures to provide this support formally.